5 Asset Protection Planning Mistakes That Can Annihilate Your Business And Personal Finances!

 By Alan G. Orlowsky, J.D., C.P.A.

 The honest unvarnished truth is that the vast majority of business owners and individuals fail to take simple precautions to protect and preserve their personal and business wealth.
-Regardless of the value of your assets, they can be protected from unforeseen or even foreseeable, business and personal risk.
-Catastrophe may occur unexpectedly and can annihilate even the best run business and personal financial portfolio.
+Regardless of the value of your assets, they can be protected from unforeseen or even foreseeable, business, and personal risk.
+Catastrophe may occur unexpectedly and can annihilate even the best-run business and personal financial portfolio.
 The recent devastating recession has heightened awareness of this sobering fact.
 As such, many of my clients now realize that it is incumbent upon themselves, as prudent businessmen and/or investors, to implement “asset protection planning strategies” that will insulate their economic interests from events beyond their control that could otherwise lead to economic annihilation!
-As a practicing attorney with over 25 years of experience, I have witnessed firsthand how little or no asset protection planning can lead to catastrophic results which could have been avoided through the use of basic asset protection strategies.
+As a practicing attorney with over 25 years of experience, I have witnessed firsthand how little or no asset protection planning can lead to catastrophic results that could have been avoided through the use of basic asset protection strategies.
 This is what I have found:

 5 of the most common asset protection planning mistakes I see individuals and business owners make are:

 - Failure to legally separate business from personal assets.
 This mistake is made all the time and allows a business creditor to attack the personal assets of a business owner and his or her spouse.
 Many business owners erroneously believe they are protected by their corporate shield when in fact they are not.
 Avoid this mistake and you just might avoid a personal Waterloo.